Roger Lee (architect): Design styles

 Lee's designs resembled the modern homes of Joseph Eichler, with post-and-beam construction, concrete slab foundations, radiant floor heating, and an "open" plan.
 Within a year after he opened his own firm in 1949 through the 1960s, Lee's homes were often written up in major architectural magazines.
 His name was often mentioned alongside other leading modern architects of the time, including Richard Neutra, and William Wurster, both of whom also worked in Northern California.
 Within a few years his designs were also described in popular home magazines including House and Garden, Sunset, and others.

 Lee also designed a unique home style which became known as the "Moduflex" house, based on standardized parts to keep costs down.
 During the mid-1960s his homes could be built for as little as $25,000, or about $20 a square foot.

 Later years and personal life

-In 1964, he moved his practice to Hawaii and continue to design modern homes.
-He also designed a hospital in Hawaii.
+In 1969, he moved his practice to Hawaii and continue to design modern homes.
+He won the Hawaii AIA Design Award for St. Stephens Catholic Church (1968) in Nuuanu.

-Lee was a family man, having met his wife in Hawaii during World War II.
+Lee was a family man and was married to Rena Leong, having met his wife in Hawaii during World War II.
 They had two sons and a daughter.
 He enjoyed sports cars and summer vacations with his family to Yosemite or Oregon, and loved to fish when he had time.

-He died of cancer in 1981.
+Lee died at age 61 of cancer on June 23, 1981, in Honolulu.